 KEC Competition Information

-The Kansas Entrepreneurship Challenge (KEC) is sponsored by the Kansas Masonic Foundation and Kansas Masons in partnership with Kansas State University and the Network Kansas Youth Entrepreneurship Challenge (YEC) Series to promote entrepreneurship and small business development in Kansas.
-The competition is for student created, managed, and owned ventures.
+The Kansas Entrepreneurship Challenge (KEC) is sponsored by Network Kansas, Kansas State University Research & Extension, and Kansas State University Center for the Advancement of Entrepreneurship to promote entrepreneurship and small business development in Kansas.
+The competition is for student-created, managed, and owned ventures.

 KEC Competitor Guide

-Students must be enrolled in a Kansas middle school, high school, high school equivalent, or community college or technical college during the semester the competition is held.
-Students must compete in the division associated with their current education-level.
+Students must be enrolled in a Kansas middle school, high school, or high school equivalent during the semester the competition is held.
 The concept and venture must demonstrate student management and ownership.
 Teams must have a teacher or sanctioned event organizer that will authenticate that the venture concept and executive summary are the student team’s original work.

 Individuals or teams of no more than four students may submit a concept.
 No person can be a member of more than one team.
 Teams must present in-person at the KEC finals.
 Team members who do not present at the KEC finals will not receive prize money.